Peer reviewing scientific research

 |COURSEWORK||review of manuscript||

-In Assignment 1, having agreed on a manuscript to review with their supervisor the student takes on the hypothetical role of a manuscript peer reviewer.
+In this assignment having agreed on a manuscript to review with your supervisor the student takes on the hypothetical role of a manuscript peer reviewer.
 To achieve this the student will critique the manuscript in the style that an academic peer reviewer might if they had been asked to act on behalf our a journal as a guest reviewer.
-The paper to review should ideally be a pre-submission version of a manuscript that your supervisor is about to submit or has previously submitted for publication - It is up to the student and supervisor to find and agree on a suitable manuscript to review.
-Where possible the topic of the selected manuscript should be similar to the topic of your MRes project, however this is not compulsory.

 |COURSEWORK||response to review||

-In Assignment 2, the student will now change roles by taking on the hypothetical role of the author who originally submitted the manuscript for review.
-For Assignment 2 the student will therefore adopt the style that an author might adopt when addressing peer-review feedback from a manuscript reviewer.
-To achieve this, for Assignment 2 the student should respond to the points that were originally critiqued in Assignment 1.
-The student should write a cover letter and highlight the way that the manuscript has hypothetically addressed the points raised in Assignment 1.
+In this assignment you will now change roles by taking on the hypothetical role of the author who has submitted a manuscript for review.
+You will therefore adopt the style that an author might adopt when addressing peer-review feedback from a manuscript reviewer.

 Teaching and Learning Strategy

 Students should liaise with their MRes supervisor to select an academic paper to review.
-Ideally this will be the in-prep version of an existing academic paper that is authored by the supervisor.
-Supervision time between student and supervisor should meet to discuss the selected paper, to discuss the peer review process and to discuss any draft work that precedes assignment submission.
+Supervision time between student and supervisor should be used meet for discussion about the selected paper, to discuss the more general aspects of the peer review process, and to discuss any draft work that precedes assignment submission.

 - Literacy - Proficiency in reading and writing through a variety of media